- Academic Regulations

 If the issue cannot be resolved by the aforementioned steps, the student may request an appeal hearing with the Academic Integrity Board.

-2. In all other cases, any member of the Bryant University community may report an alleged violation of the academic honesty policy directly to the Dean of the respective college, or equivalent.
+2. In all other cases, any member of the Bryant University community may report an alleged violation of the Academic Integrity policy directly to the dean (or equivalent) of the respective college (or equivalent).

 Record keeping:

-A record of all academic dishonesty incidents shall be maintained by the undergraduate advising office.
-If the same student is involved in multiple instances of academic dishonesty (which have been sustained if appealed), these incidents will also be included in the student’s conduct record maintained by the Student Affairs Division.
+A record of all academic integrity violations shall be maintained by the undergraduate advising office or the equivalent.
+If the same student is involved in multiple violations of the academic integrity policy (which have been sustained if appealed), these incidents will also be included in the student’s conduct record maintained by the Student Affairs Division.

 Incremental sanctions for multiple instances of academic dishonesty